Gradient corrections to the quantum effective action: Introduction

+where ${\cal O} (\partial^4)$ stands for the terms with four or more derivatives, $V_{\rm eff}(\phi)$ the effective potential, and $Z(\phi)$ a field-dependent function that contains the quantum corrections to the kinetic term.
+The higher derivatives can be included, however their contribution must be treated perturbatively, for stability of the theory to be maintained.
+In this work we will only investigate second-order corrections, where stability issues do no arise.

-where ${\cal O} (\partial^4)$ stands for the terms with four or more derivatives.\\ The zeroth-order term of this expansion is then given by the effective potential of the theory, whose analytic expression can be found assuming to have space-time independent background fields.
-Indeed, with such background fields, it is possible to solve for the functional inverse of $\mathcal{D}_{ab}$ in equation \eqref{prop eq of motion} and obtain the effective potential to a fixed loop order. \\ At one-loop order, the effective potential is divergent and it ought to be renormalized, for example employing dimensional regularization.
-In the MS scheme, the well-known result for a single scalar field is~\cite{Coleman-Weinberg}:
+The zeroth order term of this expansion is then given by the effective potential of the theory, whose analytic expression can be found by assuming to have spacetime independent background fields.
+Indeed, with such background fields, it is possible to solve for the functional inverse of $\mathcal{D}_{ab}$ in equation \eqref{prop eq of motion} and obtain the effective potential to a fixed loop order.
+At one-loop order, the effective potential is divergent and it ought to be renormalised, for example employing dimensional regularization.
+In the MS scheme, the well-known result for a single scalar field~(\ref{single scalar field action}) is~\cite{Coleman-Weinberg}: